Every year with Catholic World Mission, you get the chance to be a Christmas miracle for a person in need.

 And this year, our hearts are focused on a very special community in Kurunegala, Sri Lanka.

-Read on to learn how you can make Christmas special for children battling a blood disease and cancer, blind families, and Kurunegala’s farmers.
+Read on to learn how you can make Christmas special for children battling a blood disease and cancer, and blind families.

 Gift No. 1: Christmas Gifts for Children Suffering with Rare Blood Disease